studyportals/linter-config/stylelint-config/README.md

 Avoid unnecessary nesting.
 Consider nesting only when you must scope.

-* We allow a nesting depth of 4 deep, to prevent a to deeply nested elements.
+* We allow a nesting depth of 4 deep, to prevent a too deeply nested elements.
 * Keep a empty line between after each nested selectors, for better readability.
 * Keep a empty line between each declaration and the nested selector.